vincenzodetoma/OceanBoltz/README.md

-#This repository will contain the code for Lattice Boltzmann method to simulate turbulence in the ocean
+## OceanBoltz: Lattice Boltzmann for studying turbulence in the Ocean.

 The main reference for the development of the method and coding is: